-Dinh Tran is the principal attorney at and a founding member of Queen City Immigration Law.
+Dinh Tran is the founding member of QCI Law and a North Carolina Board Certified Specialist in Immigration Law.

 His legal practice is dedicated exclusively to immigration law.
 Dinh's multifaceted approach to legal practice has afforded him the opportunity to further his expertise in various areas of immigration and nationality laws.
 He has successfully represented businesses and individual clients, including: